Microsoft Office Ribbon Analysis

 bigger than simply forcing Microsoft to give users a way to change browsers

-easily, what we are saying is that this company is not fit and proper to run a
+easily, what we are saying is that Microsoft as it stands is not fit and proper to run

 My Ribbon Review - Apr 2007